-Source: Bloomberg.
+Source: Bloomberg

 It is important to note our portfolio works to provide yield for investors while focusing on the shorter end of fixed income markets.
-We believe there are opportunities to add incremental yield over the benchmark by investing in structured products across the investment-grade quality spectrum.
+We believe there are opportunities to add incremental yield over the benchmark by investing in structured products across the quality spectrum.
+The portfolio strives to maintain an average credit quality rating of A/BBB while taking advantage of mispriced opportunities in unrated securities and an allocation to below investment grade securities.

-As of June 30, the portfolio had a yield-to-worst (YTW) of 7.03% with an effective duration of 1.31 years, compared to a YTW of 7.11% and an effective duration of 1.29 years at the end of Q1.
-The decrease in yield is reflective of the rally in the securitized market, particularly non-agency or private-label commercial mortgage-backed securities, combined with an increase in cash positioning.
+As of June 30, the portfolio had a yield-to-worst (YTW) of 8.00% with an effective duration of 1.40 years, compared to a YTW of 8.51% and an effective duration of 1.17 years at the end of Q1.
+The decrease in yield is reflective of the rally that has occurred in the securitized market, particularly non-agency or private label commercial mortgage-backed securities combined with an increase in cash positioning.

 The story in the securitized market since the beginning of the year has been the strength in the non-agency or private label commercial mortgage-backed securities market, which continued into Q2.
 The sector delivered a return of +0.75% (as measured by the Bloomberg US Non-Agency CMBS Index) as investors continue to delve into this beaten-down sector due to attractive spread levels in anticipation of a second half-of-the-year rate cut from the Federal Reserve.
-Strength in security selection and our allocation to non-benchmark securities benefited the portfolio.
-Specific to CMBS, Single-Asset Single Borrower and Commercial Real Estate Collateralized Loan Obligations (CRE CLO) were a major benefit to performance with those sectors combining to return nearly 2% during the quarter.
+Strength in security selection and allocation to non-benchmark securities were a benefit to the portfolio.
+Specific to CMBS, Single-Asset Single Borrower and Commercial Real Estate Collateralized Loan Obligations (CRE CLO) were a major benefit to performance with those sectors combining to return nearly 3% during the quarter.